RRayel/Typer/README.md

 ## Code Layout

 The code of `Typer` is split into two files: `Typer.java` and `Utils.java`.
 The javadocs for individual fucntions are all in the files, but I'll still put a short overview here.
 You don't need to read all of this, it's just good reference.
-There are also some other files,
+There are also some other files, which are explained as well.

 Here's a tree view: